cafeibit/Azure-Data-Engineering/Apache-Spack/README.md

     *   You wish to perform advanced analytics using notebooks with Azure Machine Learning Services

+###  Create a Spark Notebook in Azure Synapse Analytics

 *   Exercise: Create a spark notebook in Azure Synapse Analytics

     *    In the Azure portal, navigate to the Azure Synapse workspace you want to use, and select Open Synapse Studio.